astrolabsoftware/fink-object-api/README.md

 ## Adding a new route

 You find a [template](apps/routes/template) route to start a new route.
 Just copy this folder, and modify it with your new route.
 Alternatively, you can see how other routes are structured to get inspiration.
 Do not forget to add tests in the [test folder](tests/)!

+## Todo

+- [ ] configuration: Find a way to automatically sync schema with tables.
+- [ ] Add nginx management
+- [ ] Add bash scripts under `bin/` to manage both nginx and gunicorn
+- [ ] Make tests more verbose, even is successful.